beogip/echo-protocol/echos/planification/README.md

 Use this echo when:

-- You want to learn something in a structured way.
+- You want to structure learning or development goals.
-- You need to organize a complex task or development process.
+- You need to organize a complex or multi-phase task.
+- You're designing onboarding, training, or action paths.
-- You want to plan training, onboarding, improvement, or delivery paths.
+- You want to break down a project into executable steps with traceable logic.

 ---

 ## Steps (Simplified)

-1. **Clarification of the final goal**
+1. **Clarification of the final objective**
-   Define clearly what should be achieved at the end.
+   Define exactly what is to be achieved.

-2. **Active collection of contextual information**
-   Gather current level, resources, constraints, and expectations.
+2. **Active collection of contextual information** Gather user level, resources, constraints, expectations, and history.

 3. **Diagnosis of the starting point**
-   Identify the current state and gaps toward the goal.
+   Describe the current state and gaps in relation to the objective.

-4. **Definition of the role of the actor**
+4. **Definition of the actor's role**
-   Adapt the plan to the person/team/agent who will execute it.
+   Adapt the plan to the person/team/AI executing it.

-5. **Division of the path into modules**
-   Break the path into progressive blocks with partial goals.

-6. **Detection of possible obstacles**
+5. **Detection of possible obstacles**
-   Anticipate what could interfere and define prevention strategies.
+   Anticipate what might interfere and plan how to prevent or mitigate it.

-7. **Visualization of progress + Adaptation**
-   Define metrics and cycles for evaluating and adjusting the plan.

-8. **Definition of the final deliverable**
+6. **Definition of the final deliverable**
-   Describe what will be produced, learned, or demonstrated.

-9. **Return feedback**
-   Reflect on the process to evaluate and improve future cycles.
+   Describe the expected output, skill, or knowledge to be acquired.

+7. **Progress visualization and dynamic adaptation** Define how to measure progress, and how to adjust the plan over time.

+8. **Division into execution modules**
+   Based on all prior analysis, split the process into concrete, sequential modules.

+9. **Progress visualization + dynamic adaptation**
+   Set up indicators and a system for dynamic plan adjustment.

 ---